www.handicapmd.com - HandicapMD

 Summary: Indian Cave State Park is known for its rugged hills, scenic vistas, and, of course, the large sandstone cave filled with prehistoric petroglyphs.
 It's a great destination for nature enthusiasts.

-Accessibility: While the park's rugged terrain may pose challenges, there are accessible features including designated parking areas, restrooms, and some trails.
+Accessibility: While the park's rugged terrain may pose challenges, there are accessible features including designated areas, restrooms, and some trails.
 The park staff can provide information on the most accessible areas to visit.

 Website: Indian Cave State Park